ecliptik/formstack/README.md

 - Find the AWS region and VPC ID
 - Create a new security group called `docker-macine`
   - Open ports 22, 2376, and 80 to 0.0.0.0/0
-- Configure your environment with the docker user security credentials
+- Configure your environment with the docker user security credentials from the IAM console

 ```
 export AWS_ACCESS_KEY_ID=<Secret>